-Antony Noble has been representing clients on appeal for over twelve years.
+Antony Noble has been representing clients on appeal for over thirteen years.
 He has represented clients in over three hundred appeals and postconviction proceedings, and he has had success in the Colorado Supreme Court, the Colorado Court of Appeals, the United States Court of Appeals for the Tenth Circuit, and several district and county courts throughout the state of Colorado.

 Antony graduated in law with honors from University College London, which has been ranked as one of the top five universities internationally.
 He then obtained a postgraduate diploma in legal practice from the College of Law in London.